Would your business cope in an emergency? What would happen if you needed to close your business for a few weeks?

 Be Cyber Aware and protect your business from data breaches and cyber attacks.
 The National Cyber Security Centre provides detailed advice on Cyber Security.
 View the guidance for small businesses.
 Following the advice provided will go some considerable way to help preventing a cyber attack on your business.

 Are you aware of the changes to Data Protection?
-The new General Data Protection Regulations (GDPR) are due to come into force in May 2018.
+The new General Data Protection Regulations (GDPR) are came into effect in May 2018.
 Read the latest GDPR guidance.

 At risk of flooding?
+Are you signed up to the Environment Agency (EA) flood warnings?
 Flood Resilient Business can help you become more flood resilient and recovery from flood events.
 Would your business stay afloat?
 (PDF) is a useful guide on how to make sure your business doesn't 'sink' after a major, unexpected event.

 The Herefordshire Council Local Resilience Team is available to discuss business continuity matters, please contact us at email@example.com